ahawkins/hawkins.io/wip/untitled.md

     end

 Astute readers will notice that implementation is stateless.
 The use case is the only object that contains state.
-It connects the stageful and stateless parts of the application.
-In order for this to the work, the use case takes in who the current user is and passes it along to objects that need it.
-Once that’s there it’s easy to write a test and complete the implementation.
+It connects the stateful and stateless parts of the application.
+In order for this to the work, the use case takes in the current user is and passes it along to objects that need it.
+The use case is still failing at this point.

-    class CreateTodoTest < MiniTest::Unit::TestCase
-      def test_sends_a_notification
-        bob = User.create name: ‘Bob’
-        tom = User.create name: ‘Tom'

-        form = NewTodoForm.new do |f|
-          f.due_date = Time.now
-          f.description = ‘Finish this paper’
-          f.assigned_to = bob
-        end

-        use_case = CreateTodo.new form, tom
-        todo = use_case.run!

-        assert_equal 1, NotificationRepo.count
-        db = NotificationRepo.first

-        assert_equal todo, db.todo
-        assert_equal tom, db.from
-        assert_equal bob, db.user
-      end
-    end

-Now the use case.
+`CreateTodo` must be modified to complete it.

     class CreateTodo
-      attr_reader :current_user
+      attr_reader :current_user, :form

       def initialize(form, current_user)
          @form, @current_user = form, current_user
       end

       def run!
-        raise ValidationError, form.errors unless form.valid?
+        form.assigned_to ||= current_user

         todo = Todo.new

         todo.due_date = form.due_date
         todo.description = form.description
+        todo.assigned_to = form.assigned_to

         todo.add_observer self